HazemMonir/lib_x/README.md

   Widget build(BuildContext context) {
     final UserModel userModel = UserProvider.of(context).userModel;
     return ReBuilder(
-      controller: userModel, // first parameter: an instance of DataController
+      controller: userModel, // first parameter: an instance of StatefulData
       builder: () { // second paramter: a function that returns a widget
         // whenever the username changes and update has been called, this widget will reflect these changes return Text(userModel.username);